pcdavies/DockerBasics/workshops/docker/Linux100.md

 ## Required Artifacts

 - Docker Hub Account
-- Docker and GIT installed in your own Linux environment (this guide is tailored to Linux) you can decide if you want to run locally
-    - OR, you can use an available Linux based VirtualBox image
+- Docker and GIT installed in your own Linux environment (this guide is tailored to Linux) you can decide if you want to run locally or, you can use an available Linux based VirtualBox image

 # Start up and login into your Linux environment